XWALLFilter for Microsoft Exchange 2013

 e-mail address for the Exchange Server on which XWALLFilter is running.
 NOTE:

-This step is NOT required for volume licensed customers running XWALLFilter ISP
+This step is NOT required for volume licensed customers running XWALLFilter

 7. Make sure the IP addresses of your XWall server(s) are